< Back

 • Hypoxia is an oxygen (O2) deficiency in the body's tissues (Lei, 2017).

 • Inspiration is the process of increasing lung volume (Lei, 2017).
-Inspiration allows the body to inhale O2 that diffuses across alveolar capillaries to reach arterial blood for delivery to the body's muscles and vital organs (Hallet et al., 2020).
+Inspiration allows the body to inhale O2 that diffuses across alveolar capillaries to reach arterial blood for delivery to the body's muscles and vital organs (Hallett et al., 2023).

-• Oxygenation is an intervention that provides an increased O2 supply to the lungs, and therefore in the bloodstream (Mora Carpio & Mora, 2020).
+• Oxygenation is an intervention that provides an increased O2 supply to the lungs and, therefore, to the bloodstream (Mora Carpio & Mora, 2023).

-• Respiration is transporting O2 from atmospheric air to the cells within tissues and transporting CO2 from the cells to the air.
+• Respiration transports O2 from atmospheric air to the cells within tissues and CO2 from the cells to the air.
 This is a three-part process, including gas exchange in the lungs, blood circulation, and gas exchange in the tissues and cells (Lei, 2017).

 Respiratory Failure

 Respiratory failure necessitating ventilator support may occur rapidly or be progressive over time, often related to a chronic illness such as emphysema or chronic obstructive pulmonary disease (COPD; Lei, 2017).
 APRNs should remain attentive to signs of respiratory failure in all patients.
-The patient’s history and baseline respiratory function should be assessed, and in patients with underlying respiratory disorders, it is crucial to evaluate respiratory status frequently (Brown, 2021).
-Frequent assessment allows the recognition of changes in the patient’s status that may prompt early intervention.
-Signs and symptoms of respiratory failure may include, but are not limited to, tachypnea, tachycardia, cyanosis, sweating, grunting, nose flaring, and decreased oxygen saturation (the amount of oxygen-saturated hemoglobin in the blood relative to total hemoglobin, as measured by pulse oximetry [SPO2] reading; Lei, 2017).
-In the context of respiratory distress, a hypoxic patient may present with restlessness or agitation.
-Worsening hypoxia symptoms may progress to confusion, somnolence, and bradycardia.
-The patient experiencing chronic CO2 retention may adapt to these changes over time, but acute retention is often first marked by altered mental status, confusion, and somnolence (Brown, 2021).
+The patient's history and baseline respiratory function should be assessed, and in patients with underlying respiratory disorders, it is crucial to evaluate respiratory status frequently (Brown, 2023).
+Frequent assessment allows the recognition of changes in the patient's status that may prompt early intervention.
+Manifestations of respiratory failure may include, but are not limited to, tachypnea, tachycardia, cyanosis, sweating, grunting, nose flaring, and decreased oxygen saturation (the amount of oxygen-saturated hemoglobin in the blood relative to total hemoglobin, as measured by pulse oximetry [SPO2] reading; Lei, 2017).
+In the context of respiratory distress, a patient with hypoxia may present with restlessness or agitation.
+Worsening hypoxia manifestations may progress to confusion, somnolence, and bradycardia.
+The patient experiencing chronic CO2 retention may adapt to these changes over time, but acute retention is often first marked by altered mental status, confusion, and somnolence (Brown, 2023).

 Intubation and Advanced Airways

-The lungs play a critical role in maintaining adequate ventilation by delivering the appropriate tidal volume to maintain acceptable O2 and CO2 levels in the blood.
+The lungs play a critical role in maintaining adequate ventilation by delivering the appropriate tidal volume (TV) to maintain acceptable O2 and CO2 levels in the blood.
 The brain's respiratory center regulates the rate and depth of breathing to keep these components in balance.
-In cases of illness, the body may require support via mechanical ventilation (Hallet et al., 2020).
-Mechanical ventilation requires access to the patient’s airway, which can be accomplished with the insertion of a breathing tube.
+In cases of illness, the body may require support via MV (Hallet et al., 2023).
+MV requires access to the patient's airway, which can be accomplished by inserting a breathing tube.
 In the setting of acute respiratory failure, an ETT may be placed through the mouth, or sometimes the nose, into the trachea.
-The decision to intubate should be made when a thorough patient assessment indicates that mechanical ventilation is necessary for their safety.
-Calvin Brown (2021) recommends a three-question approach as outlined below:
+The decision to intubate should be made when a thorough patient assessment indicates that MV is necessary for their safety.
+Brown (2023) recommends a three-question approach as outlined below.

 • If no, move to the next question.